Endometrial cancer also is known as cancer of the uterus.

 Women who have persistently high estrogen levels are at risk for endometrial cancer.
 Some of the conditions that persistently raise estrogen levels include obesity, menstrual periods starting at an early age, attaining menopause later in life and never having had children.
 Post-menopausal women who experience abnormal levels of vaginal bleeding have an increased risk of endometrial cancer.

-Why choose the UT Health San Antonio Cancer Center for endometrial cancer?
+Why choose UT Health San Antonio MD Anderson Cancer Center for endometrial cancer?

 The cancer center partners with national organizations, including the National Cancer Institute, for clinical trial-based treatment options for patients who may need therapies beyond traditional treatments for endometrial cancer.